About us

 Primary aims

-The primary aims of the SPF are to:
+The SPF's primary aims are to:

-- contribute staff side and employer perspectives to emerging policy at a formative stage
+- Contribute staff side and employer perspectives to emerging policy at a formative stage.

-- promote good practice in relation to partnership working and effective communication between partners.
+- Promote good practice in relation to partnership working and effective communication between partners.

 The SPF Partnership Agreement, updated in July 2022, sets out the framework through which SPF partners commit to work collectively to tackle healthcare system priorities and challenges.

-Another key aim is to encourage employers and trade unions to work together to ensure a positive working environment where staff can provide high quality care and services.
+An overarching aim is to encourage employers and trade unions to work together to ensure a positive working environment where staff can provide high quality care and services.
 To support this, the national SPF highlights tools and resources to promote and support partnership working in the NHS.

 Priority areas